-In summary, we designed a pool of bifunctional degraders based on previously published HDAC8 inhibitors with good inhibitory activity.
-Different linker types and lengths in addition to various degradation machinery recruiting units were employed to evaluate the effect of the various factors on the binary engagement of the degrader molecule with the targeted HDAC8 enzyme.
-The effect of these factors on the degradation ability of the synthesized degraders was also determined through testing them on SK-N-BE(2)-C cells neuroblastoma cells and determination of the protein levels for HDAC8 and the acetylation of its substrate SMC3.
-From the synthesized compounds the CRBN based PROTACs 1b and 1e resulted in strong HDAC8 degradation connected with SMC3 acetylation after 6h treatment when used at a concentration of 10 μM.
-HDAC6 was not degraded by the developed PROTACs.
-Besides the good degradation effects of the small molecule-based degraders 1b and 1e, these two compounds also exhibited good anti-neuroblastoma activity.
-With our study we aim to provide a basis for future chemical optimization of degrader molecules targeting specifically the HDAC8 enzyme.
+In summary, we designed a pool of bifunctional PROTACs based on previously published HDAC8 inhibitors with good inhibitory activity.
+Different linker types and lengths in addition to various degradation machinery recruiting units were employed.
+The effect of these factors on the degradation ability of the synthesized PROTACs was demonstrated through testing them on SK-N-BE(2)-C neuroblastoma cells and determination of the protein levels for HDAC8 and the acetylation level of its substrate SMC3.
+From the synthesized compounds only the CRBN based PROTACs 1b and 1e resulted in strong HDAC8 degradation connected with SMC3 acetylation.
+The synthesized VHK and HyT based PROTACs did not show significant HDAC8 degradation.
+Testing of the active PROTACs 1b and 1e against HDAC1 and HDAC6 (substrate acetylation as well as degradation) showed no effects confirming the good selectivity of these compounds.
+Besides the good HDAC8 degradation effects of the degraders 1b and 1e, these two compounds also exhibited good anti-neuroblastoma activity and showed enhancing of the differentiation phenotype.
+Overall, the PROTACs developed represent useful tools to investigate the physiological functions of HDAC8 in other cancer cells in future studies.